siorai/AutoUploaderGoogleDrive/README.md

 essentially it's a series of steps that have to be taken for any and all requests made to the Google API to use any of it's services.

-The problem, that all of these an additional level of account authorization that is granted based on either opening a page locally by calling a browser to open the 'Blahblah Application is requesting access to your Google Account.'
+The problem, is that all of these requests require an additional level of account authorization that is granted based on either opening a page locally by calling a browser to open the 'Blahblah Application is requesting access to your Google Account.'
 Where you supply your username and password to a browser window thus proving to Google's servers that you, the owner of the account, is granting access to this program to your files or data contained in your account.